Latest Revision- November 21, 2021

 1. Foot stomping cheers are composed using a variant form of call & response that I've termed "group/consecutive soloists".

-2. These cheers are performed by girls who stand in semi-circles, or in lines (usually horizontal lines), or stand in a circle with the soloist in the middle.
-My experience was with girls standing in semi-circles or in horizontal lines.
+My experiences of foot stomping cheers in Pittsburgh, Pennsylvania was with girls standing in semi-circles or in horizontal lines (or two vertical lines which merged into one while performing a particular introduction cheer.).
 It wasn't until those cheers were performed on stage as part of a game song group that I founded that I observed the soloist stepping up (performing stepping moves) to the front of the other girls and then, still facing forward, moving back to a place in the line while the new soloist stepped to the front of the other girls.

 3. Unlike folk songs, these cheers feature only a limited amount of improvisation and choices of what words to say.
 My experience is that some cheers had "fixed" words, including the soloists' words.
 In other cheers, a certain amount of line choices and/or improvisation was expected in the soloists' portion.
 It appeared to me that girls memorized key lines and used them in those cheers that allowed for improvisation, as long as those lines fit the same theme as the cheer, and as long as those lines fit the same beat as the cheer.
 However, it was easy to fit lines with the beat, since, in my experience there were only two beat patterns used for foot stomping cheers.